I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

-3. The band's yellow-and-black color scheme is meant to resemble the eye-catching colors of "caution" signs seen on highways, as a warning against the evils of the world.
+3. The band's yellow-and-black color scheme is meant to resemble the eye-catching colors of "caution" highway signs, as a warning against the evils of the world.
 Ironically, Michael Sweet has said that he's not particularly fond of the color yellow and never wears it when he's off stage.

 4. The first pressing of Stryper's debut EP, The Yellow and Black Attack! was released on yellow (of course) vinyl.

 5. Stryper's 1984 Christmas single, Reason For the Season, featured a metalized version of the holiday classic "Winter Wonderland" on the B-side.

-6. Stryper's most successful album was 1986's To Hell With the Devil, which earned platinum certification (1,000,000 copies sold).
+6. Stryper's most successful album, 1986's To Hell With the Devil, earned platinum certification (1,000,000 copies sold).
 It was the first Christian rock album ever to achieve such massive sales numbers.
 The power ballad "Honestly" was the band's biggest single, peaking at #23 on the Billboard Hot 100.

 7. The original album cover of To Hell With The Devil depicted the band members as Angels casting Satan down into a pit.
 Many Christian retail outlets refused to stock the album because of this controversial artwork, so it was changed to a plain black cover with just the band's logo and title.
 Copies with the original cover are now sought after collector's items.